DPRL/min/pen_entry/README.md

 Where `server.out and classify.out` are output files and `server.err and classify.err` are error log files.

 All files and services relating to min can be downloaded from the software tab of the lab website or via GitHub.
+Once the files have been downloaded, they can be uploaded to a web server or hosted.
+This installation technique requires that `index.xhtml` be pointed to for the website source.
+The other installation technique is simple and it can done by going to the downloaded files and opening the `index.xhtml` in web browser for instance Firefox or Chrome.

 The web services required by the front end accepts only XML formatted inputs and the formats are described in the `Documentation.md` under Classification and Recognition section.